rticommunity/rticonnextdds-examples/examples/connext_dds/detect_samples_dropped/README.md

      content_filter_dropped_sample_count 3
 ```

-The above output informs us that samples were dropped due to Exclusive Ownership
+The above output informs us that four samples were dropped due to Exclusive
-and three samples dropped due to Content Filter Topic.
+Ownership and three samples dropped due to Content Filter Topic.

 In the example we are viewing the statistics by obtaining the DataReader cache
 status.
 These statistics are also published by the monitoring libraries, and